Recent EXHIBITIONS and SHOWS:

 I remember him walking in the room and stoically sitting down to sign some photographs that we had chosen to purchase.
 There seemed to be something very special about him and I enjoyed being in his presence.
 As we left the family home, I looked back and waived.
 I was moved and shed some tears and said to my friend, ‘that was very special’, and uttered something about we wouldn’t see him again.
 Later I found out his name was Eduardo Masferre, and his works had been shown in the Smithsonian.

 Some time (maybe months or a year) had gone by and one night I had a dream that I saw him again.
 Only this time he was walking and talking very freely without any physical constraints and smiling.
 I remember searching online for him and found that he had passed away.
 I was happy his spirit was free and then felt peace about my dream.
-Since that day, whenever I hear of someone crossing over, my memory of that dream comforts me greatly for all of us and how we are connected and our spirit has a place to go.
+Since that day, whenever I hear of someone crossing over, my memory of that dream comforts me greatly for all of us and how we are connected, and our spirit has a place to go.